twolinin/longphase/README.md

 #### The complete list of phase parameters
 ```
 Usage:  phase [OPTION] ...
 READSFILE
       --help                            display this help and exit.

 require arguments:
       -s, --snp-file=NAME               input SNP vcf file.
       -b, --bam-file=NAME               input bam file.
       --ont, --pb                       ont: Oxford Nanopore genomic reads.
                                         pb: PacBio HiFi/CCS genomic reads.

 optional arguments:
       -r, --reference=NAME              reference fasta.
       --sv-file=NAME                    input SV vcf file.
       -t, --threads=Num                 number of thread. default:1
       -o, --out-prefix=NAME             prefix of phasing result.
       --dot                             each contig/chromosome will generate dot file.

-      -1, --readsThreshold=[0~1]      give up SNP-SNP phasing pair if the number of reads of the two combinations are similar. default:0.5
-      -2, --qualityThreshold=[0~1]    give up phasing pair if the quality of the two combinations are similar. default:0.7
-      -3, --blockReadThreshold=[0~1]  give up phasing pair if the number of block's reads of the two combinations are similar. default:1.0
-      -4, --svReadsThreshold=[0~1]    give up SNP-SV phasing pair if the number of reads of the two combinations are similar. default:0.6
+parse alignment arguments:
+      -q, --mappingQuality=Num          filter alignment if mapping quality is lower than threshold. default:1

+phasing graph arguments:
+      -a, --connectAdjacent=Num         connect adjacent N SNPs. default:6
       -d, --distance=Num                phasing two variant if distance less than threshold. default:300000
-      -c, --crossBlock=Num            each block tries to connect with next N blocks. default:1
-      -i, --islandBlockLength=Num     phasing across smaller blocks if crossBlock is greater than 1. default:10000
+      -c, --crossSNP=Num                block phasing step. sample N SNPs in each block. default:15
+      -1, --readsThreshold=[0~1]        give up SNP-SNP phasing pair if the number of reads of the two combinations are similar. default:0.05
+      -v, --confidentHaplotype=[0~1]    the haplotype of the current SNP is judged by the haplotype of the previous N SNPs.
+                                        if the threshold is higher, the consistency of SNP needs to be higher. default:0.5
+      -j, --judgeInconsistent=[0~1]     the proportion of inconsistent haplotypes among the haplotypes of the previous N SNPs.
+                                        inconsistent SNPs are tagged if the proportion is below the threshold. default:0.4
+      -i, --inconsistentThreshold=Num   phased genotype correction is performed when a SNP is tagged multiple times. default:5

+haplotag read correction arguments:
+      -n, --alleleConsistentRatio=[0~1] the ratio of an allele to all reads of a Haplotype should be consistent. default: 0.9
+      -m, --maxAlleleRatio=[0~1]        the ratio that any allele of a SNP should not exceed. default: 0.65
 ```
 ---
 ### Output files of SNP-only phasing